-- No contact with victim or victim's family, direct or indirect, or through a third party (subject to considerations noted in the protocol) - No contact with or appearance at the victim's residence, home, place of employment, school, or other designated locations - If the parties live together, a provision permitting the defendant to return to the residence to obtain personal belonging only if accompanied by an officer - Weekly in-person reporting to pre-trial supervision staff or supervising probation agent - o No firearms possession - No use of alcohol or mood-altering chemicals not prescribed by a doctor - Periodic alcohol and drug testing - If applicable, contact with children to be supervised and defendant must obtain a family court order - In stalking and other appropriate cases, restrictions on offender's movement and communication with or about the victim - 5.
-Obtain and consider input provided by the victim or victim's advocate to establish the following in relation to bail and pre-trial release recommendations:
+- No contact with victim or victim's family, direct or indirect, or through a third party (subject to considerations noted in the protocol) - No contact with or appearance at the victim's residence, home, place of employment, school, or other designated locations - If the parties live together, a provision permitting the defendant to return to the residence to obtain personal belongings only if accompanied by an officer - Weekly in-person reporting to pre-trial supervision staff or supervising probation agent - No firearms possession and/or surrender of firearms - No use of alcohol or mood-altering chemicals not prescribed by a doctor - Periodic alcohol and drug testing - If applicable, contact with children to be supervised and defendant must obtain a family court order

-- a.
+- In stalking and other appropriate cases, restrictions on offender's movement and communication with or about the victim - 5.
+Obtain and consider input provided by the victim or victim's community-based advocate to establish the following in relation to bail and pre-trial release recommendations: - a.
 Nature and impact of the current offense - b.
 Context and history of past violence - c.
 Consequences of imposing specific conditions of bail and pre-trial release, with particular attention to no-contact orders (as noted in number 6) - d.
 Conditions of bail and pre-trial release that are most likely to meet the victim's safety needs - 6.
-Request a no-contact order in all cases unless the victim requests contact.
-If the victim requests contact, consider the following factors in making recommendations regarding no-contact orders: - a.
-A no-contact order can impose significant hardships for a victim, particularly economic hardships which may increase risk given the victim's particular life circumstances. - b.
+Request a no-contact order upon request of the victim or if the victim's wishes are not known.
+If the victim requests contact, consider the following in making recommendations regarding no-contact orders: - a.
+Consider whether a no-contact order could impose significant hardship for the victim, particularly economic hardships which may increase risk given the victim's particular life circumstances. - b.
 Obtain information from the victim about the implications of a no-contact order for the victim and her or his family. - c.
-Evaluate each case in the context and totality of the circumstances involved, taking into account: victim opposition; offender intimidation; victim fear; economic impact; and dangerousness of the offender.
+Evaluate each case in the context and totality of the circumstances involved, taking into account: victim opposition; offender intimidation; victim fear; economic impact; and dangerousness of the offender. - d.
+Consider options that allow contact under limited conditions in cases that do not involve high risk, the victim has requested contact, and there is no evidence of coercion.
+Such conditions might include: - Allow contact but prohibit assaultive, harassing, threatening or stalking behavior. - Impose active pre-trial supervision. - Request pre-trial conditions such as counseling, weapons restrictions, and random drug and alcohol testing. - Allow contact by e-mail, phone or only in public places.

-- d.
-Consider options that allow contact under limited conditions in cases where the risk factors indicate minimal risk, the victim has requested contact, and there is no evidence of coercion.
-Such conditions might include: - Allow contact but prohibit assaultive, harassing, threatening or stalking behavior. - Impose active pre-trial supervision. - Request pre-trial conditions such as counseling, weapons restrictions, and random drug and alcohol testing. - Allow contact by e-mail, phone or only in public places. - Request a time limitation on the nocontact order, e.g., until enrolled in and attending domestic abuse counseling. - Allow contact but exclude the offender from the victim's residence. - Unless undertaken by interagency partners, keep the victim informed of the status and enforcement of bail and pretrial release conditions. - 8.
+- Request a time limitation on the no-contact order, e.g., until enrolled in and attending domestic abuse counseling. - Allow contact but exclude the offender from the victim's residence. - 7.
+Attend the arraignment to ensure that the prosecutor's position on conditions of release is relayed to the judge. - a.
+Inform the judge when the prosecutor is requesting a no contact order over the objection of the victim. - b.
+Ensure the defendant is advised of conditions of release, including firearms prohibitions, both verbally and in writing. - 8.
+Unless undertaken by interagency partners, keep the victim informed of the status and enforcement of bail and pretrial release conditions.
+Communicate in the victim's preferred language and method of communication in accordance with agency policy and Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence. - 9.
 If defendant's violation is an act of violence, threat of violence, coercion, intimidation, or presents an increased risk to the victim, request forfeiture of bail and revocation of conditions.